Menu

 plant

-Plants (general term for factory equipment, including machinery, buildings, etc.)
+Plants (general term for factory equipment including machinery and buildings)

 platform

-A unified standard for standardizing the data exchanged between platforms and networks in a shared database.
+Pratt Form, a unified standard for standardizing data exchanged between networks and storing data in a shared database.

 plimsoll mark